 A little puzzled, I got up, made some coffee, turned on my laptop and logged into Product Hunt.

-There it was, #1 position with several hundred upvotes and a bunch of positive comments from users and it was only 4:30am.
+There it was, #1 position with several hundred upvotes and several positive comments from users, and it was only 4:30am.
+I guess I didn’t really understand how Product Hunt works after all.

 That was an exciting day — I responded to all comments and suggestions from users and finished the day with close to 800 upvotes.
 More than any other flight booking site submitted to Product Hunt except for one.